-Most data science portfolios optimize for predictive accuracy in static benchmark settings.
-My work instead focuses on decision-grade reliability in real operational environments characterized by sparse data, nonstationarity, and asymmetric failure costs.
+Most data science systems optimize for predictive accuracy in static benchmark settings.
+My work instead focuses on decision-grade reliability in real operational environments characterized by sparse data and asymmetric failure costs.

 Across projects, I design systems that: